hdog27/homelab-IDS-alerts/README.md

 My OPNsense box only has 8GB of RAM, and Suricata was spiking memory hard enough to crash it — usually during a **rule reload**, when it briefly holds both the old and new rulesets in memory at once.
 Fewer rules = smaller spike.

-The key insight: **my lab is isolated, so IP/domain reputation feeds never fire.** Feeds like Feodo Tracker, ThreatFox, URLhaus, and the botnet C2 lists only match traffic to known-malicious *internet* infrastructure.
+The key insight: **my lab is isolated, so IP/domain reputation feeds never fire.** Feeds like Feodo Tracker, ThreatFox, URLhaus, and the botnet C2 lists only match traffic to known malicious *internet* infrastructure.
 My lab IPs aren't on any blocklist, so those rules produce **zero alerts while still consuming memory** on every reload.

 **Rulesets removed** (reputation/blocklist feeds — no value in an isolated lab):
 - `abuse.ch/Feodo Tracker`, `abuse.ch/ThreatFox`, `abuse.ch/URLhaus`